frankyw/home-server/README.md

 # frankyw/home-server

-This is a repository to verion control and document my journey from one Ubuntu server with a multitude of apps running on it, to complete docker containerization.
+This is a repository to version control and document my journey from one Ubuntu server with a multitude of apps running on it, to complete docker containerization.

 ## Apps